Husgärdessjön, with its 326,700 square meters, is the 4th largest lake in Skara municipality after Skärvalången, Flämsjön, and Ämten.

 Vallesjöarna bildas

 “The Vallesjöarna lakes were formed when the several kilometers thick inland ice (up to 3.5 km) began to retreat northward around 20,000 years ago, eventually creating a bay in the Valle area.
 The landscape was depressed by the thick inland ice, but as the ice started to melt, the land surface began to rise, and the sea receded.
-The fertile clay soils in the Skara and Vara regions were formed when the area was once a seabed.
+The fertile clay soils of the Skara and Vara region (southwest of Valle) were formed when the area was once seabed.

 However, about 12,600 years ago, the climate became colder again, and the ice edge became stationary here in the Valle area (in the so-called central Swedish ice marginal zone).”
 The period when this occurred is called the Younger Dryas, approximately 12,800 to 11,600 years ago.

-Large quantities of moraine in the form of glaciofluvial sediment, boulders, stones, and gravel that were transported with the ice and then deposited inside the ice in so-called sinkholes/glacial potholes, were left behind at the ice edge, shaping the landscape through the formation of features like kame hills, eskers, and moraine ridges.
+Large amounts of moraine in the form of glacial river sediments, blocks, stones and gravel that were transported by the ice and then deposited inside the ice in so-called sinkholes/glacier wells were then deposited at the ice edge here in Valle and thus characterized the landscape through the formation of, for example, ridge hills, gravel ridges and moraine ridges.
 Large deposits parallel to the ice front created marginal fields that were several kilometers long and up to 10 meters high.

-The landscape type is called ‘kamelandskap,’ derived from the Scottish word ‘came,’ which means ridge or crest.
-A kamelandskap is a hilly landscape with a multitude of ridges, hills, and depressions containing deep lakes, up to 26 meters deep.
+The type of landscape this gave rise to is known as a ridge landscape, from the Scottish word came, which means ridge.
+A ridge landscape is a hilly landscape of hills, ridges and depressions with deep lakes, up to 26 meters.
 Other depressions are now wetlands (ranging from poor marshes and bogs to extremely rich fens).
 The Valle area is situated along the Billingen mountain, which resisted the forces of the inland ice and glacial rivers thanks to its ‘cap’ of volcanic rock, typical of the so-called plateau mountains.

 Large blocks of inland ice, along with the sediment that accumulated around them, formed so-called dead-ice pits when the ice blocks melted.
 Even today, traces of these can be seen in Valle.
 Several beautiful dead-ice pits can be found in the nearby nature reserve Ökull-Borregården.
 Some of the smaller round lakes may have been formed in this way.